trevorkarn/trevorkarn.github.io/index.md

 ## about

-i'm a mathematics phd student at the University of Minnesota advised by [Vic Reiner](https://www-users.cse.umn.edu/~reiner/). here is [my cv](/assets/karn_CV.pdf).
+i'm a mathematics phd candidate at the University of Minnesota advised by [Vic Reiner](https://www-users.cse.umn.edu/~reiner/). here is [my cv](/assets/karn_CV.pdf).

 my research interests are in algebraic combinatorics and